fmezou/lappupdate/docs/background_papers/firefox-background.rst

     Web site: https://www.mozilla.org/firefox

-A deployment plan should consider the three following issues:

-* making a installation without any user intervention, i.e. making a `silent install`
-* setting a default configuration in line with your use cases
-* distributing security patches, new features or versions

 This topic introduces installers features or tools that can be used to deploy Firefox and centrally manages its configuration in small organisations.
 It also describes the mechanism used to notify users and distribute updates (security